-The College of Liberal Arts and Sciences provides programs leading to Illinois Type 09 (Grades 6-12) certification in the eight subject areas listed on the right hand side of this page.
-All certification programs in the College of Liberal Arts and Sciences are designed to meet the state requirements for a middle school endorsement as well.
+The College of Liberal Arts and Sciences (CLAS) provides programs leading to Illinois Type 09 (Grades 6-12) licensure in the eight subject areas listed on the right hand side of this page.
+All certification programs in the College of Liberal Arts and Sciences are currently designed to meet the state requirements for a middle school endorsement as well.
+Teacher licensure programs in Illinois are undergoing revision - the new requirements will be posted as soon as they are available.

-In general, secondary certification is earned through completion of an approved program with a major in the field the candidate wishes to teach, as well as a number of courses focusing on educational philosophy, psychology, and pedagogy.
-Program advisors guide candidates through their departments' specific certification requirements.
+In general, secondary licensure is earned through completion of an approved program with a major in the field the candidate wishes to teach, as well as a number of courses focusing on educational philosophy, psychology, and pedagogy.
+Program advisors guide candidates through their departments' specific licensure requirements.

 As the culmination of their rigorous program of study, teacher candidates complete a semester of student teaching under the guidance of experienced cooperating teachers in the secondary schools.
 After an initial phase-in period, student teachers assume all of the responsibilities of their cooperating teachers.
 Our student teachers are placed at schools all over the northern Illinois area (we work with hundreds of schools and districts) and receive visits approximately every two weeks by their university supervisors.